splunk/splunk-sdk-java/README.md

 #### Splunk SDK for Java

-Get the Splunk SDK for Java from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/).
-You can use [Maven](readme.md#Use-Maven), download a JAR and add it to your project, or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
+Get the Splunk SDK for Java JAR from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/) or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
+To use Maven, see "Use Maven" "below.

 #### Java and Ant